Motion to Adorn

 Yes.

 What percentage of people responded?
-Yes, decorating makes guests feel comfortable.
-100%.
+Yes.
+Decorating makes guests feel comfortable.

 100%.
 A perfect pie.

 Next, you asked your friends if they feel comfortable in Brannon's apartment.
-What percentage answered, yes?
-100%.
+What percentage answered?
+Yes.

 And I think people thought I was asking, would you feel comfortable if it was decorated?
 You had time to clarify.
-I did.
+I did not.

 Yeah, you're saying that you bungled your leading questions.

 You're bad at push surveys.
-I don't like this unskewing the points that you're trying to do.
+I don't like this unskewing the polls that you're trying to do.

-it feels like presenting a false front to me because because I would never do that.
+Because it wouldn't be, it feels like presenting a false front to me because I would never do that.

 Like, I would never do that without outside influence.
 And also, you know, to your point of saying, like, would anyone look at this and be like, I want more of this?